-To facilitate domestic manufacturing, particularly by the MSME sector, the Central Board of Customs and Indirect Taxes (CBIC) has allowed importers the benefit of a concessional customs duty on import of goods even if such goods are sent out for job work in the absence of complete in-house manufacturing capabilities.
+To facilitate domestic manufacturing, particularly in the MSME sector, the Central Board of Customs and Indirect Taxes (CBIC) has allowed importers the benefit of a concessional customs duty on the import of goods even if such goods are sent out for job work in the absence of complete in-house manufacturing capabilities.

-The new facilitation measures have now being promoted through a new circular issued on Monday.
+The new facilitation measures have now been promoted through a new circular issued on Monday.
 Finance minister Nirmala Sitharaman had in her Budget that IGCR, 2017 would be amended to boost trade facilitation.
-Accordingly, the Central Board of Customs and Indirect Taxes had immediately enhanced the scope of these rules on February 2, 2021.
+Accordingly, the Central Board of Customs and Indirect Taxes immediately enhanced the scope of these rules on February 2, 2021.
 The new circular only highlights the new measures so that trade becomes aware of the changes.

 The IGCR, 2017 lays down the procedures and manner in which an importer can benefit from a concessional Customs duty on import of goods required for domestic production of goods or providing services.
 One major change that accommodates the needs of trade and industry is that the imported goods have been permitted to be sent out for ‘job work’.
 The absence of this facility had earlier constrained the industry, especially those in the MSME sector, which did not have the complete manufacturing capability in-house, a CBIC statement said.

 Importantly, even importers who do not have any manufacturing facility can now avail the IGCR, 2017 to import goods at concessional Customs duty and get the final goods manufactured entirely on job work basis.
 However, some sectors such as gold, jewelry, precious stones, and metals have been excluded.